Peter Erlinder

-C. Peter Erlinder (born 1948) is an American lawyer, originally from Chicago, who lives in St. Paul, Minnesota.
-He was Lead Defence Counsel for the UN International Criminal Tribunal for Rwanda and has represented several clients internationally, most notably several Rwandan opposition leaders, including Rwandan Presidential candidate Victoire Ingabire.
+C. Peter Erlinder (April 14, 1948 – December 4, 2024) was an American lawyer, originally from Chicago, who lived in St. Paul, Minnesota.
+He was Lead Defense Counsel for the UN International Criminal Tribunal for Rwanda and represented several clients internationally, most notably several Rwandan opposition leaders, including Rwandan presidential candidate Victoire Ingabire.

 Biography

 Erlinder was born in Chicago.
-He received his bachelor's degree from Bradley University, then spent two years at Georgetown Law School.
+He received his bachelor's degree from Bradley University, then spent two years at Georgetown University Law Center.
 He graduated from Chicago-Kent College of Law, and was a lecturer at the University of Chicago, before becoming a professor at William Mitchell College of Law.
-He retired in 2012.
+He retired in 2012 and died in St. Paul on December 4, 2024.

 Defendants

-Erlinder specializes in high-profile crimes involving terrorism, the death penalty, civil rights, claims of government and police misconduct, and criminal defense of political activists.
+Erlinder specialized in high-profile crimes involving terrorism, the death penalty, civil rights, claims of government and police misconduct, and criminal defense of political activists.
 Some of the clients he has defended include: